Iulia Leorda

 Iulia Leorda is a Moldovan wrestler.
 She won the silver medal in the women's 53 kg event at the 2021 World Wrestling Championships held in Oslo, Norway.
 She is also a two-time bronze medalist at the European Wrestling Championships.
 She also competed at the 2010 Summer Youth Olympics in Singapore.

 Career

-She won the silver medal in the girls' freestyle 46 kg event, losing to Yu Miyahara of Japan in the final.
+Leorda won the silver medal in the girls' freestyle 46 kg event, losing to Yu Miyahara of Japan in the final.

-In March 2021, she competed at the European Qualification Tournament in Budapest, Hungary hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
+In March 2021, Leorda competed at the European Qualification Tournament in Budapest, Hungary hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.

-In 2022, she won one of the bronze medals in the women's 53 kg event at the Yasar Dogu Tournament held in Istanbul, Turkey.
+In 2022, Leorda won one of the bronze medals in the women's 53 kg event at the Yasar Dogu Tournament held in Istanbul, Turkey.
 In April 2022, she won one of the bronze medals in the women's 53 kg event at the European Wrestling Championships held in Budapest, Hungary.
 She competed in the women's 53 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.